sprdgx/spas/README.md

 ## Installation

-To install the `spas` library, you can use npm:
+To install the `SPRDS` library, you can use npm:

     ```bash
     npm install sprds